ParallelMaths/parallel/pages/11-11-fractals.md

 ^^^ hint id=1_3 marks=1
 Manny Brot mentioned that ‘pinching’ the sides each time increased the area by a third.
 This is the same as multiplying the area by `4/3`.
 ^^^

+---

+Manny Brot mentioned that ‘pinching’ the sides each time increased the area by a third.
+This is the same as multiplying the area by `4/3`.

+In the third stage, the sides have been pinched in twice, so the perimeter is `4/3` of `4/3` of 81.
+So that is `(81 × 4 × 4)/(3 × 3) = 144` units.
 :::